jamestbest/ATOMIC/README.md

 </details>

 ## Description
-this is my attempt at a compiler! it will be a language similar to C, a great idea, of course, considering the limited time I've spent coding C, but nevertheless that's the style I'm going for.
+this is my (4th) attempt at a compiler! it will be a language similar to C, written in C!

 Current timeline estimate: 5 years (that may be a bit generous)